maciejmalik/olist-ecommerce-powerbi-dashboard/README.md

 # Date Modeling

-A dedicated **Date dimension** was created using **DAX** to support time-based analysis.
+A dedicated **Date dimension** was created in **DAX** to support time-based analysis.

-The table includes fields such as:
+The table includes:

 - Date
 - Year
 - Month
 - Day
 - Month Name
 - Week Day
 - Weekend indicator
 - Quarter
 - Week Number
 - Week Start Date

-Additionally, several datetime columns in the **Orders** table were converted into separate date fields to simplify analysis:
+Additionally, datetime fields in the **Orders** table were converted into separate date columns such as:

 - Purchase Date
 - Approved Date
 - Carrier Delivery Date
 - Customer Delivery Date
 - Delivery Estimated Date

-Additional calculated columns were also created to support delivery analysis:
+Additional calculated fields were created for delivery analysis:

 - Delivery Days
 - Is Late
 - Late Days

-Using separate date fields improves filtering, grouping, and time-based calculations.

 ---

 # Model Optimization

-To make the semantic model cleaner and easier to use, several technical fields were hidden from report view.
+To keep the semantic model clean and easier to use, several technical columns were hidden from report view.

 These include:

 - internal ID columns
 - foreign keys used only for relationships
-- original datetime columns replaced by date fields
+- original datetime fields replaced by date columns
-- helper columns created during transformation
+- intermediate helper columns

-This approach improves usability and keeps the model focused on business-friendly fields.
-- custom tooltip implementation
-- business intelligence reporting
+This makes the model easier to navigate and more business-oriented.

+---

+# Files

+- **OLIST.pbit** – Power BI template file containing the report structure, model, and calculations